kyle-young/twitchtvchatanalysis/README.md

 3. Get all of the IRC connection info
     -For oauth key: www.twitchapps.com/tmi/
     -For IRC connection info: https://api.twitch.tv/api/channels/CHANNEL_NAME/chat_properties
-4. When you want go get twitch.tv chat type in "python3 twitchingest.py"
+4. When you want go get twitch.tv chat type in "python3 twitchingest.py", ctrl+c to stop
 5. To graph, type in "python3 graph.py"